DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 **Returning Visitor Goals**

-As a Returning Visitor, I want to easily navigate the site and find exactly what I'm lookiing for.
+As a Returning Visitor, I want to easily navigate the site and find exactly what I'm looking for.

-As a Returning Visitor, I want to find the be able to easliy confirm a booking.
+As a Returning Visitor, I want to be able to easliy confirm a booking.

 As a Returning Visitor, I want to see is there anymore information I may find out about the restaurant.